antonio-war/SwiftyGPT/README.md

 However, if you have requested a different number of choices, the array will have a larger size and you will have to manage the response in a custom way.

+---

+# Image

+---

-## Error Handling
+# Error Handling

-In case of failure the methods return an error, it can be a system error in case something went wrong on the iOS side.
-For example, network-level issues.
+In case of failure methods return an error, it can be a system error in case something went wrong on the iOS side.
+For example, network-level issues or decoding issues.
 If instead the error is related to ChatGPT you will get a SwiftyGPTError.

 ```swift
 if let error = error as?
 SwiftyGPTError {